 The next time someone asks you what you did this summer, just show them!
 With a video slideshow, you can entertain your audience while recapping all the fun of your summer.
-To help you get started, we’ve put together a list of five different ways you can recap your summer adventures with video.
+To help you get started, we’ve put together a list of six different ways you can recap your summer adventures with video.
 Take a look:

-- Make a highlight reel.
+Make a highlight reel.
 Edit your summer down to just a few big events and create a video that shares just the moments that were most important to you.
 For example, Animoto customer Shelda Botkins created this video to remember a few of the big events that happened this summer.

-- Celebrate summer sports and activities.
+Celebrate summer sports and activities.
 Whether you want to recap your hikes in the summer sun, or you’ve got a pile of pictures of surfing or wakeboarding, put your photos together into a short video to share the action with your audience.